 Linger is a simple sentence presentation program written by Doug Rohde during his post-doc years at Ted Gibson's lab at MIT (of which I was also a member at that time).
 Its latest version is v2.94, updated in 2003.
 So it's a very old program!
 However, because it is a relatively simple Tcl/Tk script specifically designed for self-paced reading tasks (as well as auto-paced reading and listening tasks), which runs on various Unix-based platforms (including Windows with Cygwin), many researchers still use it.

 However, since it's old, it may not run on the latest computers "as is".
 Inside the researchers' communities where Linger is being used on a regular basis, they hand down the tips so there are no problems.
 However, I think it is also a good idea to share the knowledge beyond the communities, over the internet.
-I felt that way when a friend of mine found that Linger would record rediculously huge reading times when used under Mac 10.9 (Mavericks).
+I felt that way when a friend of mine found that Linger would record rediculously huge reading times when used under Mac 10.9 (Mavericks) or higher.
 I eventually found out a workaround, but as a lay person in programming, it took me hours to find out the solution.
 I couldn't find information specific to this Linger problem on the web, so I had to look for relevant information in Tcl/Tk programming in general, which was the reason why I had to spend so much time resolving the problem.
-(To jump to the discussion of the Mavericks problem, click here.)
+(To jump to the discussion of the problem with Mavericks or higher, click here.)

 Yes, so I really wished at that time that I could have found Linger-specific trouble-shooting on the web.
 I guess some people may still be looking for it.
 That's the reason why I decided to leave a note here.